EarthCubeGeochron/Sparrow/README.md

 - Upload new and legacy data using customized scripts
 - Apply new corrections without breaking links to published versions or raw data
+- Run global checks for data integrity
 - Back up the database

-A web frontend will allow the public to
+A web frontend will allow users outside the lab to

 - Access data directly from the lab through an API for meta-analysis
 - Browse a snapshot of the lab's publicly available data, possibly